Dthurow/homesteaders-workbook-front-end/ReadMe.md

 # Homesteader's Workbook Front End
-A front-end for the Homesteader's Workbook API, to let end-users create, organize, and plan gardens based on who they're trying to feed (or other reasons)
+A front-end for the Homesteader's Workbook API, to let end-users create, organize, and plan gardens based on who they're trying to feed (or other reasons).
+Current Alpha site at http://homesteadersworkbook.com/

 ## Functionality